Skip to main content

 “Don’t let him go alone.”
 The Magistrate warned.
 “God knows what he is up to.”

 “Amina?”
-The Madam turned to the maid who stopped rubbing the vase.
+The Madam turned to the maid, who stopped rubbing the vase.
 “Your child is in school in the market area, right?”
 Meera nodded, acting confused.
 “Go with him then, come back with the child, I want to see him.”
 She nodded again at the Madam with a faint smile.
 The Madam knew whom to trust.
-Homely illiterate women, mothers, sisters, and wives too scared of the law they had no idea about, too intimidated to rebel.
+Homely, illiterate women, mothers, sisters, and wives were too scared of the law they had no idea about, too intimidated to rebel.
 Meera wiped the sweat off her forehead and adjusted her drape.

 “Are we being followed?”
 Kabir asked subtly, glancing back at the crowd in the marketplace.
 Meera shook her head.

-“Madam trusts me, I told her about an abusive drunk husband with tears in my eyes and she shed a few with me,” Meera reassured him.
-Kabir eyed her a little amused.
+“Madam trusts me, I told her about an abusive drunk husband with tears in my eyes, and she shed a few with me,” Meera reassured him.
+Kabir eyed her, a little amused.

-“Drunken abusive husband is all it took?
+“Drunken, abusive husband is all it took?
 I wish the men of the Imperial Police were this vulnerable.”
 He chuckled.
 He stopped at Mashoor Mulla’s meat shop first.
-Meera walked away towards the Barisal Zilla School for Boys'.
+Meera walked away towards the Barisal Zilla School for Boys.
 Bina stood there with her five-year-old nephew.

 “He doesn’t understand a word of English,” Bina reassured.
 “I told him we are playing a game and he can go to the Gora’s big house if he plays along.”
-Meera nodded at Bina and then at the innocent child looking at her with wide hopeful eyes.
+Meera nodded at Bina and then at the innocent child looking at her with wide, hopeful eyes.

 “Your name?”
 She asked.
 “Shyamlal.”